HenryNomeland/speech-class/README.md

   - `h_model` <br>

 ### Additional Files <br>
-- **gmu_scraping.py** - this file scrapes all of the English language files and their demographic information as .wav files as seen in the montreal-input directory <br>
+- **gmu_scraping.py** - this file scrapes all of the English language files and their demographic information as .wav files as seen in the specified directory <br>
 - **LICENSE** - basic MIT License <br>
 - **README** - this file <br>
 - **testing.ipynb** - jupyter notebook used for testing python code <br>